Navigating Real Estate Development: Insights from Brandon Cobb

 Brandon: Off-market.
 Most everything we do is off-market.

-Dan: Let’s say that seller said, “Brandon, I’m not waiting until Q4 to close.
-I want a 30-day closing”.
+Dan: Letโs say that seller said, โBrandon, Iโm not waiting until Q4 to close.
+I want a 30-day closingโ.
 What price is that?
-And you’re going to take all that approval risk on your plate.
+And youโre going to take all that approval risk on your plate.
 What number would you have put there?

 Brandon: I would have to assume the value in place.
-Let’s see.
-God, there’s so many variables here.
-Now, we don’t do anything unless we’ve got a contract from an end buyer, so we know exactly what our exit is before we buy it.
-We’ve got a contract in place with a builder at a per-pad price.
-Here, we didn’t.
-For me to go and not have a builder lined up to buy it, which we didn’t at the time, and I would not be able to get any of the approvals in place at all.
-Justify building 36 townhomes on it, that’s a question mark.
+Letโs see.
+God, thereโs so many variables here.
+Now, we donโt do anything unless weโve got a contract from an end buyer, so we know exactly what our exit is before we buy it.
+Weโve got a contract in place with a builder at a per-pad price.
+Here, we didnโt.
+For me to go and not have a builder lined up to buy it, which we didnโt at the time, and I would not be able to get any of the approvals in place at all.
+Justify building 36 townhomes on it, thatโs a question mark.
 I were to say, Brandon, if you were to buy it as is right now, two and a half acres and number, what would you have paid for it to feel comfortable?
 Well, you could have only built two homes on it.
 Those pad prices are going for like $80,000,

 $90,000.
-You probably get a premium because you’re getting a whole acre.
-I don’t think I would’ve paid more than $190,000, $200,000 for it without any approvals in place to take all the risk of that because I know that I could at least build two homes on it and the deal was still penciled.
+You probably get a premium because youโre getting a whole acre.
+I donโt think I wouldโve paid more than $190,000, $200,000 for it without any approvals in place to take all the risk of that because I know that I could at least build two homes on it and the deal was still penciled.

 Dan: Yeah.
-That’s coming from a place that you had already done new construction, ground up, paid for the lots, understood what it would cost to go vertical, and had some finger on the pulse of the market.
-The number I was thinking, I’m like, man, I wouldn’t pay.
-I didn’t check the comps, I don’t know the numbers, all that.
-I’m like, man, $75,000, $80,000 times $500,000 with all the approval, $75,000 cash tops today, if I’m taking all the risk.
-That’s probably too cheap.
-I’m out in left field with that number.
+Thatโs coming from a place that you had already done new construction, ground up, paid for the lots, understood what it would cost to go vertical, and had some finger on the pulse of the market.
+The number I was thinking, Iโm like, man, I wouldnโt pay.
+I didnโt check the comps, I donโt know the numbers, all that.
+Iโm like, man, $75,000, $80,000 times $500,000 with all the approval, $75,000 cash tops today, if Iโm taking all the risk.
+Thatโs probably too cheap.
+Iโm out in left field with that number.

-Brandon: Hey man, it can’t hurt to ask, always ask.
-You don’t know when they’re going to say yes.
+Brandon: Hey man, it canโt hurt to ask, always ask.
+You donโt know when theyโre going to say yes.

-Dan: So let’s dive through that same… it’s been a year and a half, I believe.
+Dan: So letโs dive through that sameโฆ itโs been a year and a half, I believe.
 It was June 2022 when we last talked and you were excited and what happened is you had built new construction, but you had pre-sold the construction.
-One of your jewels of wisdom, if we shall call it, was don’t pre-sell the property because the market went, I don’t know, 5% or 10% higher.
+One of your jewels of wisdom, if we shall call it, was donโt pre-sell the property because the market went, I donโt know, 5% or 10% higher.
 The cost went 5% or 10% higher.
 What normally was a good thing, most of the time before COVID, pre-selling new construction was great.
 You could get financing from the bank.
 It was a favorable situation to pre-sell completely units.
-And you’re like, well you can’t do that because the market’s so volatile and the construction costs went nuts and the inflation crushed us as we did that.
+And youโre like, well you canโt do that because the marketโs so volatile and the construction costs went nuts and the inflation crushed us as we did that.
 Where is your heart with the new construction now?
-Maybe you could talk about what has happened in that year and a half with going vertical, meaning the building of homes on the finished pads because you were really excited about that, I believe last time we talked and now you’re at a different place.
+Maybe you could talk about what has happened in that year and a half with going vertical, meaning the building of homes on the finished pads because you were really excited about that, I believe last time we talked and now youโre at a different place.
 Would you mind elaborating on that?

-Brandon: Yeah, so you’ve got a great memory.
+Brandon: Yeah, so youโve got a great memory.
 June 2022, so things have changed a lot since then.
-Back then, you’re right, we had crazy construction costs and I was not pre-contracting anything because if you’ve pigeonholed yourself into an end price and then all of your costs continue to escalate on you, well that’s just profit that’s getting squeezed.
-Yeah, it didn’t make sense for us to contract or pre-contract anything back then.
-Today, different story, you’ve seen supply chain issues, ease, you’ve seen costs come back down.
-Lumber’s not as crazy volatile as it was back then.
-It’s funny just to see like a 25-year lumber chart and watch it go completely vertical and just bounce back in the 2020, 2021 and I think late 2022 phases.
-Now, I’m okay with pre-contracting.
-We’ve got 10 townhomes that we’re looking at building and it’s right behind some of the stuff that we already talked about.
+Back then, youโre right, we had crazy construction costs and I was not pre-contracting anything because if youโve pigeonholed yourself into an end price and then all of your costs continue to escalate on you, well thatโs just profit thatโs getting squeezed.
+Yeah, it didnโt make sense for us to contract or pre-contract anything back then.
+Today, different story, youโve seen supply chain issues, ease, youโve seen costs come back down.
+Lumberโs not as crazy volatile as it was back then.
+Itโs funny just to see like a 25-year lumber chart and watch it go completely vertical and just bounce back in the 2020, 2021 and I think late 2022 phases.
+Now, Iโm okay with pre-contracting.
+Weโve got 10 townhomes that weโre looking at building and itโs right behind some of the stuff that we already talked about.
 Similar area.
-I’m already talking with the build-to-rent fund that bought the 36 townhomes and I’m like, “Hey, you want to buy 10 more?
-So we’re fine to pre-contract out because we feel like the construction costs have leveled out and they’re a lot more stable and we’re not seeing the same supply chain issues that we had.
+Iโm already talking with the build-to-rent fund that bought the 36 townhomes and Iโm like, โHey, you want to buy 10 more?
+So weโre fine to pre-contract out because we feel like the construction costs have leveled out and theyโre a lot more stable and weโre not seeing the same supply chain issues that we had.
 Still a little bit of supply chain issues, but not near what it was.

-Dan: If you were going to allocate your business and maybe we talked about going vertical and new construction and that’s some percentage of your business in the future going forward.
+Dan: If you were going to allocate your business and maybe we talked about going vertical and new construction and thatโs some percentage of your business in the future going forward.
 Then we also talked about doing the horizontal construction and we would say to include in that category, the curbs, the utilities were delivering finished pads.
-Then one thing I think we might’ve alluded to a little bit was maybe you are selling a project without actually doing the construction to another builder or developer who’s going to do the horizontal construction.
-Maybe that’s a third percentage of your business going forward.
+Then one thing I think we mightโve alluded to a little bit was maybe you are selling a project without actually doing the construction to another builder or developer whoโs going to do the horizontal construction.
+Maybe thatโs a third percentage of your business going forward.
 Are there any other categories of the business going forward that I missed in those three?
 We either have paper lots or we have horizontal construction and then we have vertical construction.
 Are there any other categories that you would see in your own business going forward?
 Or are those three pretty much make it up?

 Brandon: Those three pretty much make it up.
 We do some one-off deals and some other syndications.
-I’m a limited partner in a lot of apartment complexes.
+Iโm a limited partner in a lot of apartment complexes.
 I like the depreciation.
-We’re looking at some really good commercial deals that are seller-financed.
+Weโre looking at some really good commercial deals that are seller-financed.
 But those are few and far between.
-We’re mostly doing those three that you just named.
+Weโre mostly doing those three that you just named.

 Dan: Okay.
 What percentages, in an ideal world, you wave your magic wand and you can allocate percentages of the business in what you think is maybe lowest risk versus maximum profitability versus maybe the lowest drag on your time or other considerations.
 What do you think the percentages would allocate if you had that ability in the future for those three categories in your business going forward?

-Brandon: Yeah, so here’s how we’re adjusting.
+Brandon: Yeah, so hereโs how weโre adjusting.
 When we last spoke, 80% was vertical construction and 20% was developing and selling the finished lots.
-Right now, in this day right now, because of what’s happened with interest rates and everything else and allocation, I would love to get where we’re 40% to 50% entitling land and just selling the land because that’s the lowest risk.
-You don’t have a lot of capital tied up.
-Your risk is putting it under contract spending $40,000 or $50,000 on civil fees and your deal not working, you’re not being able to find a buyer for it.
+Right now, in this day right now, because of whatโs happened with interest rates and everything else and allocation, I would love to get where weโre 40% to 50% entitling land and just selling the land because thatโs the lowest risk.
+You donโt have a lot of capital tied up.
+Your risk is putting it under contract spending $40,000 or $50,000 on civil fees and your deal not working, youโre not being able to find a buyer for it.
 That offers the least risk.
-There’s huge returns for the right parcels of land where you can take it from a couple of homes to a hundred homes.
-There’s a ton of value you can add there.
+Thereโs huge returns for the right parcels of land where you can take it from a couple of homes to a hundred homes.
+Thereโs a ton of value you can add there.
 Right now, that offers the highest upside with the least amount of risk.
 I would add that another 30% would be developing the pads and selling them with an in contract already in place by the builder with 8% to 10% deposit release towards the development.
-Right now we’re getting ready to do about 74 pads for a builder, I think our exit on that’s like $6.7 million total.
+Right now weโre getting ready to do about 74 pads for a builder, I think our exit on thatโs like $6.7 million total.
 I want a $670,000 deposit released to me and they can get a deeded of trust and have a second position behind our investor base and the loans that we put on it.
-Doing those deals where we already have an [inaudible] lined up for the lots with a significant deposit, with a lot of value add there, I’d like that to be at least 20%, 25%, probably 30% of the business.
-Then really where we’re changing things as we were at 80% on our vertical builds and we’re probably going to be scaling that down to about 20% as far as transactional volume goes.
-I mentioned on this, we’re really wanting to get some of our vertical builds to pencil for build-to-rent and if that’s the case, then I would look at adjusting that going forward and probably increasing it.
-Because the transactional volume is so great with the developed pads in the land right now, we don’t see any need to increase a longer transactional timeline to get cash into the business.
-We’re good there.
-If we do do any vertical, it’s going to be more build to rent.
+Doing those deals where we already have an [inaudible] lined up for the lots with a significant deposit, with a lot of value add there, Iโd like that to be at least 20%, 25%, probably 30% of the business.
+Then really where weโre changing things as we were at 80% on our vertical builds and weโre probably going to be scaling that down to about 20% as far as transactional volume goes.
+I mentioned on this, weโre really wanting to get some of our vertical builds to pencil for build-to-rent and if thatโs the case, then I would look at adjusting that going forward and probably increasing it.
+Because the transactional volume is so great with the developed pads in the land right now, we donโt see any need to increase a longer transactional timeline to get cash into the business.
+Weโre good there.
+If we do do any vertical, itโs going to be more build to rent.
 How do we hang on to this long-term?
 How do we create cash flow?
 How do we recapture some depreciation and offset some of our transactional business?

 Dan: Is the push, the willingness even to keep 20% of the vertical build, like to go from in a year and a half, 80%, 20%.
-80% vertical, 20% all this other stuff for that to have completely flipped and shifted, it would beg the question of, well why bother with any vertical building at all if that’s highly risky?
-That’s where I’ve gotten in any jams.
-Is that motivated by building high-quality assets and capturing the depreciation because that’s like a tax offset mechanism to the other more profitable components of the business?
+80% vertical, 20% all this other stuff for that to have completely flipped and shifted, it would beg the question of, well why bother with any vertical building at all if thatโs highly risky?
+Thatโs where Iโve gotten in any jams.
+Is that motivated by building high-quality assets and capturing the depreciation because thatโs like a tax offset mechanism to the other more profitable components of the business?
 Or there are other motivations that you and your partners have for wanting to even hang on to 20% of the vertical?

-Brandon: Really, it boils down to land that we’re already sitting on, that is in our backyard.
-We’ve built in that area and we’ve adjusted the product to the market.
-We were building homes that were in this particular pocket where one of the deals then it’s a 10 build, it was $600,000, $700,000 homes, semi-custom, Guccied out, really, really nice downtown views, rooftop decks, lights underneath the stairs, waterfall countertops.
-I’m like, “Dude, I want to live in this.
-This is awesome”.
+Brandon: Really, it boils down to land that weโre already sitting on, that is in our backyard.
+Weโve built in that area and weโve adjusted the product to the market.
+We were building homes that were in this particular pocket where one of the deals then itโs a 10 build, it was $600,000, $700,000 homes, semi-custom, Guccied out, really, really nice downtown views, rooftop decks, lights underneath the stairs, waterfall countertops.
+Iโm like, โDude, I want to live in this.
+This is awesomeโ.
 Really high price point, that really got crushed with the whole rise in interest rates.
-If I can build a $500,000 home in that same area, cookie cutter over and over again, and get my costs from $179 a foot down to $130 a foot and be at a price point where there’s less than two months of inventory and stuff’s moving, I’m okay doing that.
+If I can build a $500,000 home in that same area, cookie cutter over and over again, and get my costs from $179 a foot down to $130 a foot and be at a price point where thereโs less than two months of inventory and stuffโs moving, Iโm okay doing that.
 Because the ROI for me compared to the risk and the effort involved is still really, really low compared to if I just sold 10 lots.
-We’re more motivated to build if it’s like a 10-lot deal that’s not very big, I don’t really want to sell that because there’s not a lot of cash that it’s going to generate.
-It’s just not a big deal.
-Versus we’re doing 30 to 200 unit developments right now where we’re entitling it and getting zoning approval on it.
+Weโre more motivated to build if itโs like a 10-lot deal thatโs not very big, I donโt really want to sell that because thereโs not a lot of cash that itโs going to generate.
+Itโs just not a big deal.
+Versus weโre doing 30 to 200 unit developments right now where weโre entitling it and getting zoning approval on it.
 Selling the land, selling the lots.
-It becomes a lot more interesting when you have that kind of volume that’s associated with the land.
-Whereas if it’s just like a 10, 20 unit deal, you got to make it worth your while.
+It becomes a lot more interesting when you have that kind of volume thatโs associated with the land.
+Whereas if itโs just like a 10, 20 unit deal, you got to make it worth your while.
 To do that, it makes more sense to build because the margins are a lot higher on the homes than if you were to develop it and just sell the pads.

-Dan: So in a sense, some of the motivation is you’ve got these 10 lot, I don’t know what they are, acre, three acre, four acre and it’s too small to really make a meaningful profit by putting it through the other 80% now.
-So you’re building that out so that it’s a reasonable profit to make that deal.
+Dan: So in a sense, some of the motivation is youโve got these 10 lot, I donโt know what they are, acre, three acre, four acre and itโs too small to really make a meaningful profit by putting it through the other 80% now.
+So youโre building that out so that itโs a reasonable profit to make that deal.

-Brandon: Yeah, building it out and looking at maybe even doing a little small test run on build to rent because it’s a newer strategy.
-We haven’t done it before and it’s great to test it on a small little portion.
-I really like it because dude, if it doesn’t work out, you just sell the homes.
-It’s different than an apartment complex.
+Brandon: Yeah, building it out and looking at maybe even doing a little small test run on build to rent because itโs a newer strategy.
+We havenโt done it before and itโs great to test it on a small little portion.
+I really like it because dude, if it doesnโt work out, you just sell the homes.
+Itโs different than an apartment complex.
 You got to rent those things out.
-You’ve got one exit strategy.
-We’re looking at maybe trying it on a much smaller scale and just seeing how it works.
+Youโve got one exit strategy.
+Weโre looking at maybe trying it on a much smaller scale and just seeing how it works.

 Dan: Some of the things that are interesting is the adjustment of your product to the market.
-I don’t know if a lot of investors pay as close attention as I do personally to the year built of the vintage.
+I donโt know if a lot of investors pay as close attention as I do personally to the year built of the vintage.
 What I mean by that, I grew up in a house that was built, I believe in like 1933 or 1934.
-And there’s other houses on the same street that were built in like 1925 and 1927, the 1925 and 1927 houses were built with these nice, I think they’re granite.
+And thereโs other houses on the same street that were built in like 1925 and 1927, the 1925 and 1927 houses were built with these nice, I think theyโre granite.
 We had granite quarries, I think right in Drexel Hill outside of Philadelphia.
 Big thick stone facade all the way around the side.
 Then the house that we grew up in that was built in the Great Depression, 1933, it was the lowest lot on the street.
-The street had some hills and there must’ve been like a creek or something running through.
+The street had some hills and there mustโve been like a creek or something running through.
 So we had this muddy backyard that we could never cure growing up.
-It must’ve been the least desirable lot, the last one on the whole block to get filled in.
+It mustโve been the least desirable lot, the last one on the whole block to get filled in.
 Ours was just frame and stucco house, nice house, four-bedroom house, it was a nice house, but there were two or three of that model on the block that were in that era when construction was very likely tight as it just tightened up on us here in the last 18 months.
-You can see that same dynamic occur from stuff that was built in like the late ’80s getting into ’92, ’93, ’94 really tight construction years then.
-Then when you get into the boot building, boom, we had ’01, ’02, ’03, ’04 and that’s not going to be the case everywhere in the country because certain markets had a lot more building, let’s say in the 2000 to 2007 era than other markets may have had.
-I think we’re in a period of adjustment per your story here, going from the 700,000 builds with all the bells and whistles to something a little less square footage perhaps in the bedrooms, and a little less pizazz on the finishes and the designs.
-I just find that as a very interesting, it’s like the rings on a tree, Brandon.
-It’s like you can see when they had the rainy seasons based on the evidence and those houses are here, the proof is in those houses and they’re going to be here for all of history to indicate the liquidity of the real estate market when they were built.
+You can see that same dynamic occur from stuff that was built in like the late โ80s getting into โ92, โ93, โ94 really tight construction years then.
+Then when you get into the boot building, boom, we had โ01, โ02, โ03, โ04 and thatโs not going to be the case everywhere in the country because certain markets had a lot more building, letโs say in the 2000 to 2007 era than other markets may have had.
+I think weโre in a period of adjustment per your story here, going from the 700,000 builds with all the bells and whistles to something a little less square footage perhaps in the bedrooms, and a little less pizazz on the finishes and the designs.
+I just find that as a very interesting, itโs like the rings on a tree, Brandon.
+Itโs like you can see when they had the rainy seasons based on the evidence and those houses are here, the proof is in those houses and theyโre going to be here for all of history to indicate the liquidity of the real estate market when they were built.

-Brandon: It’s really funny you mentioned that.
-I remember when we were flipping a lot of houses, I’d go to these like 700, 800, 900 square foot, like two-bed, one-bath homes or three-bed, one-bath homes and I’m like, “Why in the world would a builder build this?
-This doesn’t make sense.
-Who would buy this?”
-Then when you look back and you look at the cost to construct and interest rates and what they were in the late ’60s and early ’70s, you’re like, oh, that’s all anyone could ever afford back then, was that kind of home.
-It’s funny to see the parallels as you just demonstrated.
-I like how you used the rings around the tree concept to go and say, we’re experiencing some similar stuff in the past, and hey, here’s maybe why you saw so much smaller homes and why you’re more than likely already seeing smaller homes be built today because affordability, I’d say is probably the number one driver for new home construction right now.
-It’s a big reason why Warren Buffett, he just made headlines two months ago investing like $900 million into D.R Horton, Ron Holmes and I think it was D.R.
+Brandon: Itโs really funny you mentioned that.
+I remember when we were flipping a lot of houses, Iโd go to these like 700, 800, 900 square foot, like two-bed, one-bath homes or three-bed, one-bath homes and Iโm like, โWhy in the world would a builder build this?
+This doesnโt make sense.
+Who would buy this?โ Then when you look back and you look at the cost to construct and interest rates and what they were in the late โ60s and early โ70s, youโre like, oh, thatโs all anyone could ever afford back then, was that kind of home.
+Itโs funny to see the parallels as you just demonstrated.
+I like how you used the rings around the tree concept to go and say, weโre experiencing some similar stuff in the past, and hey, hereโs maybe why you saw so much smaller homes and why youโre more than likely already seeing smaller homes be built today because affordability, Iโd say is probably the number one driver for new home construction right now.
+Itโs a big reason why Warren Buffett, he just made headlines two months ago investing like $900 million into D.R Horton, Ron Holmes and I think it was D.R.
 Horton, all those guys build entry-level homes.
-You got 35% of the home-buying population millennials that are at prime home-buying age and they can’t afford anything.
-There’s a really interesting chart that shows the difference between your rent rates and your cost to own a home rates.
-You can see at the times in history where they zigzag past each other and you can tell, that’s the best time to rent. now’s the best time to buy a home.
+You got 35% of the home-buying population millennials that are at prime home-buying age and they canโt afford anything.
+Thereโs a really interesting chart that shows the difference between your rent rates and your cost to own a home rates.
+You can see at the times in history where they zigzag past each other and you can tell, thatโs the best time to rent. nowโs the best time to buy a home.
 If you look at that chart now, after this black swan event and interest rates, this historic rise, the gap has never been greater.
 It has never been more expensive to buy a home compared to rents today in history.

 Dan: Yeah.
 When you see that, so more the context of the current market.
-I think it was October was like the… I forget the headline, the lowest number of pending sales since 2001 or since they ever tracked it, or whatever the case was.
+I think it was October was like theโฆ I forget the headline, the lowest number of pending sales since 2001 or since they ever tracked it, or whatever the case was.
 That was when the interest rates peaked out, hopefully, well knock on wood at just about 8% I think.
-Then the Fed had the meeting and now they’re signaling we’re going to see a handful of rate decreases hopefully come 2024.
-Then in November, I saw another headline that said builder sentiment was at its highest since, I don’t know, a year before whatever the case was.
-Then we have the evidence that you already talked about today on this show, Brandon, where you were able to sell this variety of lots, 600 or 700 units coming on and dealing with some of the public home builders and they’re coming off the sidelines.
-I know a lot of real estate investors who fix and flip houses are sitting on the sidelines and are very nervous about what it’s going to look like with the cost being so high that the affordability is the challenge.
-It’s like, how much longer can people… are they going to be there?
+Then the Fed had the meeting and now theyโre signaling weโre going to see a handful of rate decreases hopefully come 2024.
+Then in November, I saw another headline that said builder sentiment was at its highest since, I donโt know, a year before whatever the case was.
+Then we have the evidence that you already talked about today on this show, Brandon, where you were able to sell this variety of lots, 600 or 700 units coming on and dealing with some of the public home builders and theyโre coming off the sidelines.
+I know a lot of real estate investors who fix and flip houses are sitting on the sidelines and are very nervous about what itโs going to look like with the cost being so high that the affordability is the challenge.
+Itโs like, how much longer can peopleโฆ are they going to be there?
 Buy a house on December 21st 2023, is the retail buyer going to be there in March or April when I finish my fix and flip?
 Or is there going to be another 8% October type of scenario that I have to pay?
 I lose my $50,000 in profit that I thought I was going to make on my fix and flip.
-I think that question is on a lot of people’s mind, but if we’re looking at the home builders and we’re looking at the fed signals, and a lot of people are thinking it’s at least going to be stable where it’s at, but we’re starting to see a downtrend in the interest rate.
+I think that question is on a lot of peopleโs mind, but if weโre looking at the home builders and weโre looking at the fed signals, and a lot of people are thinking itโs at least going to be stable where itโs at, but weโre starting to see a downtrend in the interest rate.
 A lot of people are starting to feel pretty good about the prospects of what 2024 is going to look like.
 Do you have some opinions on 2024?
-Maybe you could share some insight that you’ve gleaned in dealing with public home builders throughout your transactions in the past six to 12 months.
+Maybe you could share some insight that youโve gleaned in dealing with public home builders throughout your transactions in the past six to 12 months.

 Brandon: Volatility.
-If anyone tells you they got a magic crystal ball, they’re lying to you.
-What’s interesting about this environment, there’s so many big forces pushing on each other that it’s hard to tell what’s going to happen.
-It’s like shoving a bunch of deflated balloons in a box and blowing them all up at the same time.
-One of them’s going to pop eventually and they’re all going to shift in that direction.
-That’s what you have right now where one of those balloons is interest rates.
-You’ve got another balloon, which is supply interest rates have gone up, maybe they’ll come back down.
-But you’ve got this supply issue where there’s over 65% of homes that have an interest rate that’s like less than 5.5%.
+If anyone tells you they got a magic crystal ball, theyโre lying to you.
+Whatโs interesting about this environment, thereโs so many big forces pushing on each other that itโs hard to tell whatโs going to happen.
+Itโs like shoving a bunch of deflated balloons in a box and blowing them all up at the same time.
+One of themโs going to pop eventually and theyโre all going to shift in that direction.
+Thatโs what you have right now where one of those balloons is interest rates.
+Youโve got another balloon, which is supply interest rates have gone up, maybe theyโll come back down.
+But youโve got this supply issue where thereโs over 65% of homes that have an interest rate thatโs like less than 5.5%.
 No one wants to give up that interest rate.
-You’ve got a lot of supply that’s being kept off the market.
-You’ve got a lot of rentals that are going to come due with that five-year mark.
-There’s this big tsunami of commercial debt that’s coming due.
-It’s like $2 trillion.
-We’ve already seen the cracks on the wall with that.
-That’s going to be a big part of the real estate world because it affects banks, and banks affect all types of real estate because they lend to it.
-Then you’ve got this supply shortage right at the same time of homes, depending on who you ask for four to six million homes short across the United States.
-If you look at just full production, we’re able to do like 1.7 million per year.
-By professional estimates, we’re four or five, six, maybe even seven years away from being able to catch up to that.
+Youโve got a lot of supply thatโs being kept off the market.
+Youโve got a lot of rentals that are going to come due with that five-year mark.
+Thereโs this big tsunami of commercial debt thatโs coming due.
+Itโs like $2 trillion.
+Weโve already seen the cracks on the wall with that.
+Thatโs going to be a big part of the real estate world because it affects banks, and banks affect all types of real estate because they lend to it.
+Then youโve got this supply shortage right at the same time of homes, depending on who you ask for four to six million homes short across the United States.
+If you look at just full production, weโre able to do like 1.7 million per year.
+By professional estimates, weโre four or five, six, maybe even seven years away from being able to catch up to that.

-Any way you slice it, there’s like a story for both sides here on what’s going to happen.
-I definitely don’t know.
+Any way you slice it, thereโs like a story for both sides here on whatโs going to happen.
+I definitely donโt know.
 I predict a lot of volatility in the real estate market in general.
 I think single-family has seen the worst of it in my opinion, sellers are coming around to the new reality.
-We’re not going to see 3%, 4% rates anytime soon.
-I think everybody, there’s been so much bent up demand, what I’ve heard from agents in my market, there is so much bent up demand from buyers.
-They’re just like, I need something, but, man, I just really don’t want to pay that rate.
-They’re looking for an excuse to jump in.
-I think that if we see a little bit more softening with interest rates, especially with the Fed starts coming down, I think you’re going to see a huge push from buyers to enter in and be like, “Dude, it’s come down, let’s jump on it”.
-I think that that’s something that you’re going to see.
-It’s going to be interesting to see how the commercial debt and how the office space plays out with this new world where most people are working from home than they did before COVID.
-Is that space going to bounce back or is it going to have to… is inventory going to have to be absorbed by something else?
-I think you could see this great condo conversion story here pretty soon if the downtown office spaces don’t experience some bounce back.
-My prediction is, I think there’s going to be a lot of volatility.
-It’s going to be very difficult to see what’s really going to happen.
+Weโre not going to see 3%, 4% rates anytime soon.
+I think everybody, thereโs been so much bent up demand, what Iโve heard from agents in my market, there is so much bent up demand from buyers.
+Theyโre just like, I need something, but, man, I just really donโt want to pay that rate.
+Theyโre looking for an excuse to jump in.
+I think that if we see a little bit more softening with interest rates, especially with the Fed starts coming down, I think youโre going to see a huge push from buyers to enter in and be like, โDude, itโs come down, letโs jump on itโ.
+I think that thatโs something that youโre going to see.
+Itโs going to be interesting to see how the commercial debt and how the office space plays out with this new world where most people are working from home than they did before COVID.
+Is that space going to bounce back or is it going to have toโฆ is inventory going to have to be absorbed by something else?
+I think you could see this great condo conversion story here pretty soon if the downtown office spaces donโt experience some bounce back.
+My prediction is, I think thereโs going to be a lot of volatility.
+Itโs going to be very difficult to see whatโs really going to happen.

-Dan: Yeah, it’s funny you say the volatility, and I remember last year December 2022, we were all trying to get our wind back after we were punched in the gut with the interest rates collectively.
-It was somewhat a state of shock, but I remember the real estate values, let’s say $450,000 house in June same house is probably maybe going to sell exact condition if you were trying to sell it in December.
-We’re probably talking $380,000 for that same house.
-At the time I didn’t think it was going to recover.
+Dan: Yeah, itโs funny you say the volatility, and I remember last year December 2022, we were all trying to get our wind back after we were punched in the gut with the interest rates collectively.
+It was somewhat a state of shock, but I remember the real estate values, letโs say $450,000 house in June same house is probably maybe going to sell exact condition if you were trying to sell it in December.
+Weโre probably talking $380,000 for that same house.
+At the time I didnโt think it was going to recover.
 I thought, oh, here we are.
-This is 2000 seven, eight, nine, we’re back into that same kind of a dip.
+This is 2000 seven, eight, nine, weโre back into that same kind of a dip.
 Luckily, the spring market came, and that same house that was $380,000 in December, that same thing probably sold for $445,000 the following year.
-Now that’s just based off charts on a number somewhat.
+Now thatโs just based off charts on a number somewhat.
 You look at the real estate sales price overall of history, it cycles up and down every December.
 It always dips in December.
 It always does.
-But it was a dramatic dip in this past December and it didn’t quite hit, at least from my view, the high watermark.
+But it was a dramatic dip in this past December and it didnโt quite hit, at least from my view, the high watermark.
 I also say that based on actual examples of houses that I passed on at a certain point in December, and then when they sold in April, it looked like such an obvious deal.
-I’m like, how did I manage to miss that deal.
-I just didn’t think it was going to recover or have that confidence that we were going to be able to make that go.
-So the volatility, I hope that’s the same volatility that we’re experiencing right now.
-If the prices get back to $440,000 in an example come March or April, I’ll be happy.
+Iโm like, how did I manage to miss that deal.
+I just didnโt think it was going to recover or have that confidence that we were going to be able to make that go.
+So the volatility, I hope thatโs the same volatility that weโre experiencing right now.
+If the prices get back to $440,000 in an example come March or April, Iโll be happy.
 But one thing you have to consider with the average price report or the median home price itself.
-The other thing that’s going to impact that Brandon, is the median home price was $700,000 on the houses that you built a year ago.
-Now the median price, you did, let’s say five transactions at $700,000.
+The other thing thatโs going to impact that Brandon, is the median home price was $700,000 on the houses that you built a year ago.
+Now the median price, you did, letโs say five transactions at $700,000.
 One, was $600,000, whatever. $700,000 you did and they were nicer houses built in a different era like we were just talking about.
 Now, if we take the next six houses that sell from today through April, six houses, but these are $500,000 houses, so the median house price is effective, but there were still units and there was still new construction moving.
-So the volume still may occur, but we may be building a less expensive house and that’s going to be reflected in that medium home price value.
+So the volume still may occur, but we may be building a less expensive house and thatโs going to be reflected in that medium home price value.
 The market may not actually be crashing and we still are very likely going to have a strong level of intrinsic value in houses, I hope in 2024.

-Brandon: Yeah, I think you’re right.
-I don’t think it’s any crash or anything like that.
-You got to understand 2020 and 2021 and the first half of 2022, the interest rates, it still wasn’t a normal market, but those weren’t normal markets.
+Brandon: Yeah, I think youโre right.
+I donโt think itโs any crash or anything like that.
+You got to understand 2020 and 2021 and the first half of 2022, the interest rates, it still wasnโt a normal market, but those werenโt normal markets.
 From covid yonder, you almost have to just discount those and go back to 2019 because of everything that had happened to get the real picture of how things are going.

 Dan: Yeah.
 I think I mentally was trying to go back to 2019 with the prices and I bought a second home in Florida last year.
 The interest rate I think is 7.25% or 7.5%.
 When I bought my other house in Chicago in, I guess it was early 2020, it was probably March, April, June sometime I think in 2020, maybe even December.
 But that interest rate was probably 3%.
 But I had to do this mental gymnastics and this humming to grips with reality and it was almost hard.
 It was almost this mental challenge.
-I went under contract and I knew the interest rates were 7.25%, but then I had this internal struggle and battle of, “Am I really going to pay 7.25%?
+I went under contract and I knew the interest rates were 7.25%, but then I had this internal struggle and battle of, โAm I really going to pay 7.25%?
 Someone quoted me 6.85% and I thought I would get that.
-That was like the rationalization to myself, okay, 6.85%, it’s not 7%.
-That guy couldn’t get the mortgage done and I ended up paying the 7.25 and going to settlement and it didn’t kill me.
-I’m alive on the other side of it.
-I’ve made all my payments and I imagine that any given avatar home buyers out there, and they’re going to have that same struggle, that pent-up demand.
-They’re right now having some of that struggle.
+That was like the rationalization to myself, okay, 6.85%, itโs not 7%.
+That guy couldnโt get the mortgage done and I ended up paying the 7.25 and going to settlement and it didnโt kill me.
+Iโm alive on the other side of it.
+Iโve made all my payments and I imagine that any given avatar home buyers out there, and theyโre going to have that same struggle, that pent-up demand.
+Theyโre right now having some of that struggle.
 But the one thing that a lot of the pent-up demand does not have is they may not have the recent experience of buying another house a year prior at 3%.
-So they didn’t even know, they don’t even know what they missed.
-A lot of people who are going to be first-time home buyers coming into the market who you’re now building these $500,000 houses for.
-It’s like most people when they went to the car dealership and bought their first car, I didn’t know what interest rates were.
-As long as you didn’t have totally dinged-up damaged credit and you weren’t paying 17% interest or something like that.
+So they didnโt even know, they donโt even know what they missed.
+A lot of people who are going to be first-time home buyers coming into the market who youโre now building these $500,000 houses for.
+Itโs like most people when they went to the car dealership and bought their first car, I didnโt know what interest rates were.
+As long as you didnโt have totally dinged-up damaged credit and you werenโt paying 17% interest or something like that.
 It was probably somewhere between

-6% and 9% and you didn’t even look at that or know how that affected the math on the paper.
+6% and 9% and you didnโt even look at that or know how that affected the math on the paper.
 You were like, $385 a month for 60 months, I can do that.
 No notion of the interest rates.
-I think a lot of the pen-up demand probably has that, and then some portion of it’s going to have the rationale I just described.
-I think that you’re absolutely right.
+I think a lot of the pen-up demand probably has that, and then some portion of itโs going to have the rationale I just described.
+I think that youโre absolutely right.
 If the rates tick down slightly and get under that seven mark, I think a lot of people will be able to quickly rationalize going out and pulling the trigger and it should sustain at least the demand I think that we have currently in the marketplace.

 Brandon: What do you think is going to happen in 2024 onward?

-Dan: I think we’re in a stable market.
-I think there’s a lot of markets that I see with my own eyes.
-So we’re in Atlanta, we’re in Chicago, we’re in Philadelphia.
-Those are physical offices we have, but we buy houses in… we did one in Florida.
-I have one I’m going to close on in Tennessee.
-I have one right, I think it’s right outside of Nashville.
+Dan: I think weโre in a stable market.
+I think thereโs a lot of markets that I see with my own eyes.
+So weโre in Atlanta, weโre in Chicago, weโre in Philadelphia.
+Those are physical offices we have, but we buy houses inโฆ we did one in Florida.
+I have one Iโm going to close on in Tennessee.
+I have one right, I think itโs right outside of Nashville.
 I forget the name of the town.
 We just did one in Indiana.
-So we have deals in a lot of markets and we look at a lot of different markets, but the Chicago, Atlanta, and Philly markets within each of those markets, I don’t know what there is 20, 30, 50 little micro markets.
-There are a lot of micro markets such as the south side of Chicago where it’s not that there’s a lot of pain and the values for renovated houses are still higher than they were in 2019.
+So we have deals in a lot of markets and we look at a lot of different markets, but the Chicago, Atlanta, and Philly markets within each of those markets, I donโt know what there is 20, 30, 50 little micro markets.
+There are a lot of micro markets such as the south side of Chicago where itโs not that thereโs a lot of pain and the values for renovated houses are still higher than they were in 2019.

-Dan: But on the low end, when they’re beat up and they need the renovation, let’s say the house is in the neighborhood are selling for $270,000 all fixed up.
-When the market got nuts, they were selling for like $135,000 cash, let’s say.
+Dan: But on the low end, when theyโre beat up and they need the renovation, letโs say the house is in the neighborhood are selling for $270,000 all fixed up.
+When the market got nuts, they were selling for like $135,000 cash, letโs say.
 Maybe $125,000.
-Now, you’re seeing downward pressure on that lower end of the market.
-So those houses are probably selling for $65,000 to $85,000 and maybe $95,000 or a $100,000 on the top end, and they’re still worth that $270,000-ish.
-Maybe the spring comes and it’ll go for $285,000, $290,000.
-It’s a really good position for those neighborhoods which have historically been challenged because at least there’s values there where people can capture some of that who are selling at the bottom and who can no longer care for the houses.
-There’s state houses, whatever the case is, so that it is possible to do deals there.
+Now, youโre seeing downward pressure on that lower end of the market.
+So those houses are probably selling for $65,000 to $85,000 and maybe $95,000 or a $100,000 on the top end, and theyโre still worth that $270,000-ish.
+Maybe the spring comes and itโll go for $285,000, $290,000.
+Itโs a really good position for those neighborhoods which have historically been challenged because at least thereโs values there where people can capture some of that who are selling at the bottom and who can no longer care for the houses.
+Thereโs state houses, whatever the case is, so that it is possible to do deals there.
 In 2019, a lot of those neighborhoods, it was impossible to do a deal there.
 Meaning the property needed $100,000 and the retail sale was $130,000 and the place had $10,000 in back taxes.
 You could not even do the deal there.
 SThe house sat there unrenovate it.
-I guess where I’m going with it is, I think there’s pockets, and I think it’s mostly going to be pockets where you would see a lot of cash sale activity happening.
+I guess where Iโm going with it is, I think thereโs pockets, and I think itโs mostly going to be pockets where you would see a lot of cash sale activity happening.
 There is not a ton of that in a Nashville, Tennessee type of market.
-It’s a younger market.
-It’s quickly matured over the past 10 to 15 years, let’s say.
+Itโs a younger market.
+Itโs quickly matured over the past 10 to 15 years, letโs say.
 Meaning a lot of investors bought and a lot of homeowners moved there to make it their home.
-So it’s not going to be a tremendous amount of distressed inventory.
+So itโs not going to be a tremendous amount of distressed inventory.
 But if you have areas like West Philadelphia, some parts of South Philadelphia, North Philadelphia, these have been challenged for a very long time with a lot of distressed inventory.
 Same with South side of Chicago.
 Atlanta is a market that had pockets of this distressed inventory and over the last 10 years that inventory has been bought and renovated.
-And there’s still some, but it’s nowhere near like we would see in those other markets.
-But anywhere that there’s, when you pull the comps and you see cash sales in that neighborhood, those cash sales have taken a hit probably 25%, maybe even 30% on the low end, but the retail sales are still holding up.
-Well, now if you go out into any of the other areas with historically low inventory, those markets really haven’t taken much of a hit.
-Other than maybe the dated house that needs a bunch of work, that’s probably taken a 25% hit in value in this market.
+And thereโs still some, but itโs nowhere near like we would see in those other markets.
+But anywhere that thereโs, when you pull the comps and you see cash sales in that neighborhood, those cash sales have taken a hit probably 25%, maybe even 30% on the low end, but the retail sales are still holding up.
+Well, now if you go out into any of the other areas with historically low inventory, those markets really havenโt taken much of a hit.
+Other than maybe the dated house that needs a bunch of work, thatโs probably taken a 25% hit in value in this market.

-I think those same hits in value that we saw here in the last 12 months, I think that’s going to carry forward into 2024.
+I think those same hits in value that we saw here in the last 12 months, I think thatโs going to carry forward into 2024.
 Even on the low end, it may even go down a little bit more because construction costs are still higher.
-They’re still much higher than they were in 2019.
+Theyโre still much higher than they were in 2019.
 Even with the stabilization of the building supply chains and the cost of lumber and things of that nature.
-It’s a lot of times right now it’s like the labor’s still very, very tight.
-I think we’re in a stable market and I think there’s going to be some discounting throughout the marketplace.
-But if we do see these interest rate tick-offs, I think that’s going to be enough.
-Don’t think the demand this year is going to equal the demand last year, but I think that the tick down in interest rates could keep that demand steady from last year.
-I hate to look into the crystal ball and say like a soft landing or anything like that because it’s still…
+Itโs a lot of times right now itโs like the laborโs still very, very tight.
+I think weโre in a stable market and I think thereโs going to be some discounting throughout the marketplace.
+But if we do see these interest rate tick-offs, I think thatโs going to be enough.
+Donโt think the demand this year is going to equal the demand last year, but I think that the tick down in interest rates could keep that demand steady from last year.
+I hate to look into the crystal ball and say like a soft landing or anything like that because itโs stillโฆ

-Brandon: You’re on recording.
+Brandon: Youโre on recording.
 People can go back and listen to it.

-Dan: I know, I’m going to shut up now.
-We talked markets and I mentioned a couple of markets around the country and the Tennessee, the state of Tennessee has been on my radar now for, I don’t know, two years.
-We’ve done a handful of deals in Tennessee.
-I’m not going to be like the new king of Tennessee and I’m not going to open an office there.
-But I’m excited about Tennessee.
-I love when we see a house come through and there’s a chance we can do the fix up to it and resell it.
+Dan: I know, Iโm going to shut up now.
+We talked markets and I mentioned a couple of markets around the country and the Tennessee, the state of Tennessee has been on my radar now for, I donโt know, two years.
+Weโve done a handful of deals in Tennessee.
+Iโm not going to be like the new king of Tennessee and Iโm not going to open an office there.
+But Iโm excited about Tennessee.
+I love when we see a house come through and thereโs a chance we can do the fix up to it and resell it.
 Because I really just have this good gut feel about the prices in Tennessee.
-Now I’m not building three-quarter-million-dollar custom homes.
-It’s not new construction.
+Now Iโm not building three-quarter-million-dollar custom homes.
+Itโs not new construction.
 My ideal house is built in 2001.
-Let’s say, I’m going to put $30,000, $40,000 in it, and it’s probably going to sell for $300,000 and change.
-It’s going to fly off the shelf because it’s first-time home buyer product.
-I’ll do an older house, I’ll do a bigger house, smaller house whatever the case is, if the numbers make sense.
-But the supply constraint that I’ve witnessed, almost without exception across North Carolina and across Tennessee, have been phenomenal.
+Letโs say, Iโm going to put $30,000, $40,000 in it, and itโs probably going to sell for $300,000 and change.
+Itโs going to fly off the shelf because itโs first-time home buyer product.
+Iโll do an older house, Iโll do a bigger house, smaller house whatever the case is, if the numbers make sense.
+But the supply constraint that Iโve witnessed, almost without exception across North Carolina and across Tennessee, have been phenomenal.
 I liked Atlanta the way I like Tennessee and North Carolina as states.
 I still like Atlanta.
 I think that entire section of the country is still seeing population growth.
-From what I see in the numbers from doing coms and evaluating deals there, I can’t say it’s this percentage in this metric.
-I get to say that my gut feel, every time I check comps and I’m doing a deal in Tennessee or North Carolina, it looks still strong.
-It’s still one of my favorite geographies, even though we don’t have offices there when we get a deal, I’m excited about that.
-Do you have more meat to put on the skeleton of my enthusiasm, we’ll call it for the Tennessee market or maybe just the Nashville market that you’re the expert in?
+From what I see in the numbers from doing coms and evaluating deals there, I canโt say itโs this percentage in this metric.
+I get to say that my gut feel, every time I check comps and Iโm doing a deal in Tennessee or North Carolina, it looks still strong.
+Itโs still one of my favorite geographies, even though we donโt have offices there when we get a deal, Iโm excited about that.
+Do you have more meat to put on the skeleton of my enthusiasm, weโll call it for the Tennessee market or maybe just the Nashville market that youโre the expert in?

-Brandon: I’ll tell you why we like it because at the end of the day, I can only give my opinion on it.
-Men lie, women lie, numbers don’t lie.
-There’s a lot of different reasons why we like Middle Tennessee.
+Brandon: Iโll tell you why we like it because at the end of the day, I can only give my opinion on it.
+Men lie, women lie, numbers donโt lie.
+Thereโs a lot of different reasons why we like Middle Tennessee.
 Anything around Nashville.
-One is because it doesn’t have a state income tax.
+One is because it doesnโt have a state income tax.
 When you are putting money back into small businesses and consumers pockets, they want to be there.
-So it’s a very, very compelling play when you’re looking at that.
-Overlaid with the other demographics, which is a big one that’s here recently is, COVID revealed this environment that everybody knew was there, but made it a lot more obvious.
+So itโs a very, very compelling play when youโre looking at that.
+Overlaid with the other demographics, which is a big one thatโs here recently is, COVID revealed this environment that everybody knew was there, but made it a lot more obvious.
 That is, you got business friendly states and you got not business-friendly states.
-The whole goal, when you’re looking at an area, in my opinion, the number one thing that I look at is, is money going to continue to pour one, into the asset class that you’re investing in?
-And two, into the area that it’s in.
-When you look at Nashville that it’s just this huge influx of people.
-It’s been one of the top 10 fastest-growing cities in the United States.
+The whole goal, when youโre looking at an area, in my opinion, the number one thing that I look at is, is money going to continue to pour one, into the asset class that youโre investing in?
+And two, into the area that itโs in.
+When you look at Nashville that itโs just this huge influx of people.
+Itโs been one of the top 10 fastest-growing cities in the United States.
 The past six, seven years, money moves to an area, people move to an area, you get insulation.
 It is incentivizing these larger businesses to move there.
 So from a local perspective, the local politics has done a good job of incentivizing the Amazons, the Oracles, the Alliance Bernstein to set up shop there.
-If you look at the downtown skyline since 2011, it’s more than doubled.
-There’s a lot of institutional money that’s being poured into Nashville because they see the opportunity.
+If you look at the downtown skyline since 2011, itโs more than doubled.
+Thereโs a lot of institutional money thatโs being poured into Nashville because they see the opportunity.
 Again COVID was a big part of that.
 From 2011, 2018, you had about $4 to $5 billion of institutional money that was being poured into the downtown core area.
-Under constructions, that’s $5 billion over a seven-year period to date.
-Right now, you’ve got over $5 billion being built.
-So the amount of institutional capital has multiplied that’s pouring into.
-Again, that’s because we didn’t shut everything down.
-There was this huge influx after COVID to Florida, to Texas, and Tennessee because we didn’t shut everything down.
-So we’re seeing a great migration from these high tax states, these highly regulated states, New York, California, New Jersey, and they’re all moving to these business-friendly states with low taxes where it’s very easy to do business.
-So just from that alone, it’s compelling.
-If you look at some of the more microscopic demographics, you’ve got year-round tourism, it’s music city capital of the United States, the tourism literally doesn’t slow down.
-So it’s not cyclical and Nashville’s just set up for success.
+Under constructions, thatโs $5 billion over a seven-year period to date.
+Right now, youโve got over $5 billion being built.
+So the amount of institutional capital has multiplied thatโs pouring into.
+Again, thatโs because we didnโt shut everything down.
+There was this huge influx after COVID to Florida, to Texas, and Tennessee because we didnโt shut everything down.
+So weโre seeing a great migration from these high tax states, these highly regulated states, New York, California, New Jersey, and theyโre all moving to these business-friendly states with low taxes where itโs very easy to do business.
+So just from that alone, itโs compelling.
+If you look at some of the more microscopic demographics, youโve got year-round tourism, itโs music city capital of the United States, the tourism literally doesnโt slow down.
+So itโs not cyclical and Nashvilleโs just set up for success.

-You look at other cities in Tennessee like Chattanooga, where you’re limited by the mountains and Nashville was this just perfect storm for development and gentrification where the downtown area and the surrounding spots around it, they were the least attractive.
-You didn’t want to go down there.
-And recently, since it’s been a boom city, you’ve just seen that change.
-You’ve flip-flopped it.
-The millennial buyers, they want something that’s close to downtown.
-You’ve just seen this great gentrification, these areas.
-There’s been a lot of money that has moved into it.
-Whenever money moves into something, that’s where I want to be.
+You look at other cities in Tennessee like Chattanooga, where youโre limited by the mountains and Nashville was this just perfect storm for development and gentrification where the downtown area and the surrounding spots around it, they were the least attractive.
+You didnโt want to go down there.
+And recently, since itโs been a boom city, youโve just seen that change.
+Youโve flip-flopped it.
+The millennial buyers, they want something thatโs close to downtown.
+Youโve just seen this great gentrification, these areas.
+Thereโs been a lot of money that has moved into it.
+Whenever money moves into something, thatโs where I want to be.

 Dan: Nice.
 Speaking of moving money, last time we talked, you were raising capital.
 Are you still in the business of raising investor capital or have you just switched to a self-fund model?

-Brandon: No, we’re always raising money.
-Doesn’t necessarily mean we’ll always have the deal available, but we’re being a lot more conservative with what we’re doing going forward.
-But we’re always looking for investor partners.
+Brandon: No, weโre always raising money.
+Doesnโt necessarily mean weโll always have the deal available, but weโre being a lot more conservative with what weโre doing going forward.
+But weโre always looking for investor partners.

-Dan: So when we talked last time, I think you were raising money for one of the projects, if I’m not mistaken.
+Dan: So when we talked last time, I think you were raising money for one of the projects, if Iโm not mistaken.
 It may have been off the recording, it may not have been on the recording, but I think you were raising money for one of the projects that was going to be the pad development.
 Does that sound accurate, maybe?

 Brandon: Probably, so.
 It might have been that same deal that we spoke about earlier that 36 townhomes and the 34 lots across the street from it.

-Dan: That’s right.
-I’m like a newer investor, so I’ve done LPs and stuff in the last couple of years, but not for 20 years or anything.
-My first thought was, oh my gosh, this it’s so risky.
-I didn’t understand the market.
-I hadn’t done the kind of research I’ve done in the last year around development and paying attention to the national builders and just matured in my underwriting where it doesn’t seem like as risky a deal.
-Now, as it felt like when you were telling me that at the time I mean that could be because we’re looking at the $68,500 sale price and we’re all 2020 hindsight kind of a thing.
+Dan: Thatโs right.
+Iโm like a newer investor, so Iโve done LPs and stuff in the last couple of years, but not for 20 years or anything.
+My first thought was, oh my gosh, this itโs so risky.
+I didnโt understand the market.
+I hadnโt done the kind of research Iโve done in the last year around development and paying attention to the national builders and just matured in my underwriting where it doesnโt seem like as risky a deal.
+Now, as it felt like when you were telling me that at the time I mean that could be because weโre looking at the $68,500 sale price and weโre all 2020 hindsight kind of a thing.
 But what does a deal look like?
-Are you able to walk me through maybe what a project on the table now or recently would’ve looked like for me as an LP if I was going in?
+Are you able to walk me through maybe what a project on the table now or recently wouldโve looked like for me as an LP if I was going in?

 Brandon: Yeah.
-So one right now that I think I’ve got the capital done for it, and I’m just trying to lock in the empire.
-It’s 74 pads that we’re going to be developing.
-It’s in the same market that we did that deal that you and I just discussed.
-We’ve built a lot of houses in this area, so we’re very comfortable in it.
+So one right now that I think Iโve got the capital done for it, and Iโm just trying to lock in the empire.
+Itโs 74 pads that weโre going to be developing.
+Itโs in the same market that we did that deal that you and I just discussed.
+Weโve built a lot of houses in this area, so weโre very comfortable in it.
 We bought the land once all the improvements were in place for, I want to say it was $700,000, I think.
 It was $700,000 or $750,000 approved for 74 homes.
 We hit our cost basis, $10,000 per pad.
-That’s where we want to see.
+Thatโs where we want to see.
 We got our development numbers back.
-I think we’re at $46,000 on each pad development with all of our infrastructure costs and all of our impact fees from the city.
-Right now we’re getting contracts in place from builders anywhere between $80,000 and $90,000 per finished pad.
-So when I syndicate these deals, I’m usually doing an 18% pref to investors.
-Obviously, I can’t guarantee anything, but that’s what we’ve been able to deliver on past deals.
-So that’s what’s worked for us and that’s what we’ve offered on these types of opportunities.
+I think weโre at $46,000 on each pad development with all of our infrastructure costs and all of our impact fees from the city.
+Right now weโre getting contracts in place from builders anywhere between $80,000 and $90,000 per finished pad.
+So when I syndicate these deals, Iโm usually doing an 18% pref to investors.
+Obviously, I canโt guarantee anything, but thatโs what weโve been able to deliver on past deals.
+So thatโs whatโs worked for us and thatโs what weโve offered on these types of opportunities.
 In the past we were doing a 50% debt, 50% equity play on these development-type deals because a lot of the bank financing has dried up.
-We’ve had to move to basically a strictly 100% equity model with investors on these types of development deals.
-If you were looking at just developed pads and that specific arm, that’s one of the deals that we’re working on.
+Weโve had to move to basically a strictly 100% equity model with investors on these types of development deals.
+If you were looking at just developed pads and that specific arm, thatโs one of the deals that weโre working on.

 Dan: Okay.
 What are the risks in that specific deal?
-What’s the downside there?
+Whatโs the downside there?

 Brandon: Yeah.
-So you’ve always got the chance that your builder could just up and walk away from you.
-So your end buyer disappearing, say, “Hey, keep the 10% deposit, we’re going to go do something else and you got to hang onto it”.
-So that’s why it’s real important to be in an area where you’ve got multiple buyers.
+So youโve always got the chance that your builder could just up and walk away from you.
+So your end buyer disappearing, say, โHey, keep the 10% deposit, weโre going to go do something else and you got to hang onto itโ.
+So thatโs why itโs real important to be in an area where youโve got multiple buyers.
 In this particular deal, we got like four different letter of intents, and contracts are rolled in.
-We know that there’s been a lot of interest.
-We’ve already moved land in this area before.
+We know that thereโs been a lot of interest.
+Weโve already moved land in this area before.
 We know that this is growing.
-We know that there’s more and more builders that are moving to this specific market.
-It’s in the path of progress per se.
-There’s always the risk that you could have your buyer walk and you’ve gotta hang onto it.
-But when you do deals where it’s 100% equity, we got to hang onto it.
+We know that thereโs more and more builders that are moving to this specific market.
+Itโs in the path of progress per se.
+Thereโs always the risk that you could have your buyer walk and youโve gotta hang onto it.
+But when you do deals where itโs 100% equity, we got to hang onto it.
 So what?
-It’s not like half-built house you put everything in the land is dare, tornado comes through.
-It’s not going to do any big damage or anything like that.
+Itโs not like half-built house you put everything in the land is dare, tornado comes through.
+Itโs not going to do any big damage or anything like that.
 You just sit and hold on to it.
-That’s really the main risk.
-Your buyer pool is a lot smaller, but if you do your due diligence and you’re in the areas that everybody wants to be in and there’s construction, that’s your worst-case scenario.
-If we really have to, if we’re hanging onto it, we’ll just build and sell the houses on it ourselves.
+Thatโs really the main risk.
+Your buyer pool is a lot smaller, but if you do your due diligence and youโre in the areas that everybody wants to be in and thereโs construction, thatโs your worst-case scenario.
+If we really have to, if weโre hanging onto it, weโll just build and sell the houses on it ourselves.

 Dan: Okay.
 Yeah.
-So it’s $3.5 million in construction costs.
+So itโs $3.5 million in construction costs.
 That sounds about right?
 Roughly?

-Brandon: So you’ve got, it’s 74 pads.
-We bought it for $700,000 and our cost per pad is, I think it’s $45,000, $46,000.
+Brandon: So youโve got, itโs 74 pads.
+We bought it for $700,000 and our cost per pad is, I think itโs $45,000, $46,000.

 Dan: Per pad?

 Brandon: Yeah.
-So you’re all in cost with everything is, I think you’re right at like $54,000, $55,000 somewhere around there and you’re selling…
+So youโre all in cost with everything is, I think youโre right at like $54,000, $55,000 somewhere around there and youโre sellingโฆ

 Dan: $4.2 million maybe for total raise there sound, right?